hugonxc/bombaim/README.md

 # Bombaim
-A Web tool to create backtracks based on a given chord sequence and the selection.
-This is a tool focused on music study, but can also serve as an accompaniment software if you want too.
+A Web tool to create backing tracks on your browser based on a given chord sequence and a selection of styles, instruments, timbres and tempo.
+Made with Flask + React, Bombaim will boost your music study, but can also serve as an accompaniment software if you want to generate backing tracks for a performance.

 ## Get started

-### Running
+### Running with Docker
 First make sure you have Docker and Docker-compose installed for your operating system.

 After cloning this repository you just need to run: